all0x0/GrozNailTgBot/README.md

 ## 💭 How it works <a name = "working"></a>

 This bot like a "middleware" between a client and a master (nail artist).
 The master first should add new slots using hidden commands.
-After that these slots will be available for getting appointments.
+After that these slots will be available for making appointments.

 The bot has the ability to send messages to both master and client in an appropriate circumstances, e.g. a client chose a free slot, immediately sends a message to the master with options like accept and reject, depending on what the master chose the client receives a respond message.